 Online teaching is, well, online.
 This means you’ll need to guarantee a stable and fast internet connection for your classes.
 It’s recommended to have at least 400 kbps high-speed internet available to you.

 You’ll also need some gadgets like a high-quality webcam (your laptop may even have this built-in), and a headset with a speaker/microphone.
-Even though most laptops have speaker and microphone capabilities, they can sometimes distort or muffle sounds, so you may need to plug in your own for clarity.
+Even though most laptops have speaker and microphone capabilities, they can sometimes distort or muffle sounds, so you may need to plug in your own standalone microphone for clarity.

 In a class based around conversation, it’s important that you and your students can hear each other and communicate smoothly.

 A Quiet Teaching Space